What does a Scrum Master do all day?

 This responsibility may require advanced communication skills to express the technicalities of the framework and resolve any arising queries.

 Conducting Regular Stand-up Meetings

 To ensure that the team members are on the same page, scrum masters are responsible for hosting regular stand-up meetings.

 The purpose of these stand-up meetings is to:

 - Create transparency in processes

 - Identify and remove project impediments that hinder team performance & productivity

 - Facilitate open communication and resolve conflicts

-While product owners are in charge of creating and maintaining the product backlog, a scrum master must formulate techniques that help POs efficiently do the same.
+While Product Owners are in charge of creating and maintaining the product backlog, Scrum Masters must help them efficiently do so.

-Scrum masters make sure that product owners have clarity on arranging the product backlog with respect to scrum principles for yielding maximum value and streamlining the entire process.
+They ensure that Product Owners have clarity on arranging the product backlog with respect to Scrum principles for maximum value and streamlined processes.